7 Great Songs with Awesome Distortion Lines

 4. Captain Beefheart – Diddy Wah Diddy

-Probably one of the most underrated musicians in the 60’s for how much of a good songwriter he was, Don Van Vliet commonly known as Captain Beefheart made his best fuzz guitar music to little acclaim and recognition before working with Frank Zappa.
+Probably one of the most underrated musicians in the 60’s for how much of a good songwriter he was; Don Van Vliet is commonly known as Captain Beefheart.
+He made his best fuzz guitar music to little acclaim and recognition before working with Frank Zappa.
 He later developed a more commercial sound to his music.
 Diddy Wah Diddy was produced by David Gates (known for working with Bread), and it was his idea to have the band play directly into the board, which gives this recording such an “in your face” overall sound.

 5. Hysteria – Muse